How to respond to a cease and desist letter

 Silence is sometimes the right call, but a short, professional letter — declining the demand, asking for specifics, or proposing a compromise — can defuse the situation and slow the sender down.
 A lawyer-drafted response also signals you're not a soft target.

-Start a Free Chat Find a Cease & Desist Attorney
+Start a Chat Find a Business Attorney

 NotALawyer.com provides general legal information, not legal advice.